 I tell them to do one thing, and they do something else completely.
 It’s like they’re going against me on purpose.

-If my employees could just get the orders out the same way every time, we wouldn’t be losing so much business.
+If my employees could just carry out the orders the same way every time, we wouldn’t be losing so much business.

 I don’t think they’re working half the time, but I can’t be around to watch them every minute.

 When your employees seem to be drifting or intentionally not doing something the way you want them to, it’s easy to assume it’s because they don’t care as much as you do.
-What’s more likely is that they don’t clearly understand your expectations or standards, or that you just don’t have the right systems in place to support them.
-And this is especially true during the current moment of the pandemic when we’ve all had to drastically shift our normal ways of doing things.
+However, what’s more likely is that they don’t clearly understand your expectations or standards, or that you just don’t have the right systems in place to support them.
+And this is especially true during during an unprecedented shift in economic trends and workplace culture.

-The truth is, problems with team performance all lead back to you—the leader of the business.
-You get from employees what you give back to them.
+The truth is, problems with team performance all lead back to you—the leader of the business—because you get from employees what you give to them.
 So, how can you lead your team to perform the way that you want them to?

 Simply put, the journey starts with you.
 But that same process quickly requires you to include your employees, collectively and individually.
-This should be done in a way that shows them how much you value and recognize their contributions, and their professional development goals.
+This should be done in a way that shows them how much you value their contributions and support their professional development goals.

 Here’s the five-step path to building your dream team: